rsamp/HuskyNOM/README.md

 ## Description

-Inspired by Yelp and built using Ruby on Rails and React.js in just 2 weeks, HuskyNOM is focused around the University of Washington area and allows users to find top-rated restaurants and leave reviews.
+Inspired by Yelp and built in just 2 weeks with Ruby on Rails and React.js, HuskyNOM is focused around the University of Washington area and allows users to find top-rated restaurants and read/leave reviews.

 ## Features
 - [ ] Uses custom-built authentication system with BCrypt
 - [ ] Integrates Google Maps API to filter restaurants based on map bounds
 - [ ] Utilizes Cloudinary API to allow image upload

-## Design Docs
+## Preliminary Design Documents
-* [Preliminary Implementation Approach][approach]
+* [Implementation Approach][approach]
 * [Wireframes][wireframes]
 * [DB schema][schema]